Credit / Collections Supervisor Salary

 Popular Skills for Credit / Collections Supervisor

-Survey respondents exploit a significant toolbox of skills in their work.
-Most notably, skills in Bilingual, Operations Management, Financial Analysis, and Credit Control are correlated to pay that is above average, with boosts between 9 percent and 12 percent.
-Skills that pay less than market rate include Billing.
-The majority of those who know Collections also know Credit Control and Negotiation.
-Most people who know Customer Service also know Negotiation and Credit Control.
+Collections Supervisors seem to require a rather large skill set.
+Most notably, skills in Operations Management, Bilingual, Financial Analysis, and Credit Control are correlated to pay that is above average, with boosts between 9 percent and 18 percent.
+Skills that seem to negatively impact pay include Billing and Collections.
+People who know Customer Service usually also know Negotiation and Credit Control.
 Those educated in Collections tend to be well versed in Credit Control and Negotiation.

 Pay by Experience Level for Credit / Collections Supervisor